tinafletcher/tinafletcher.github.io/_posts/2018-1-29-The-power-to-react-positively.md

 title: The power to react positively
 ---

-Don't make yourself feel bad when you have the power to react positively and feel good.
----
 One night last week, I was leaving work.
 It was dark and rainy, and because the temperature was hovering around zero, it was also icy.
 I was waiting to cross the street to get to my parking lot.

 The light changed.
 After checking that the intersection was clear, I started making my way across the street.
 It started raining harder, and the ground was slippery.
 I put up my hood and kept my gaze downwards, looking for icy patches.